1234max/multivendorbitcoinmart/README.md

 # SCAM (Scammers Can't Acquire Money)
-Secure bitcoin market built on PHP.
+Secure bitcoin market built on PHP (developed as part of my bachelor studies about hidden marketplaces).

 ![SCAM listings](https://github.com/MatthiasWinzeler/scam/wiki/images/scam.png)

-It provides only a basic set of marketplace features, but offers a significant higher level of [security](https://github.com/MatthiasWinzeler/scam/wiki/Security-&-Design-decisions) which would be required when run as a darknet market.
+It provides only a basic set of marketplace features, but offers a significant higher level of [security](https://github.com/MatthiasWinzeler/scam/wiki/Security-&-Design-decisions) which would protect against a very strong adversary.

 Plus, its bitcoin integration avoid the use of live wallets by using multisig transactions and BIP32 hierarchical keys.
 Neither valuable bitcoins nor user private keys are stored on the marketplace.